tabebqena/qor/README.rst

 Cookies
 ```````

-To access cookies you can use the `~qor.Request.cookie`
-method.
-To set cookies you can use the  `~qor.Request.set_cookie`
+To access cookies you can use the `~qor.Request.cookie` method.
+To set cookies you can use the  `~qor.Request.set_cookie`.

 Reading cookies::

     from qor import Qor